walterhiggins/WMPJS/book-outline.md

 @@figure Client_Server1.png A Simple Client-Server Network

 The Client must be connected to the Server over some kind of Network.
-The line between the Client and the Server in the above diagram represents the network.
+The line between the Client and the Server in Figure @@figref{Client_Server1.png} represents the network.
 A Server with just one Client computer isn't much fun though.
 Servers really become fun when many players are connected to the same server as in the following diagram:

 @@figure Client_Server2.png A client server network with many clients

-In the above diagram, the server must chat with all of the connected clients.
+In Figure @@figref{Client_Server2.png}, the server must chat with all of the connected clients.
 For example, if it starts raining in the game, the server must send a message to each client that it's begun raining.
 In Minecraft Multiplayer, the server is responsible for many things.
 The server decides what the weather will be like in the in-game world, what time of day it is and so on.
 This is so that the time of day and weather *will be the same for all connected players*.

-You'll notice that in the above diagrams, the server is shown as separate computer.
+You'll notice that in Figure @@figref{Client_Server2.png}, the server is shown as separate computer.
 This is just for illustration.
 While very often, Server software *does* run on a separate computers, *you won't need a separate computer to run Minecraft Server* or to follow the tutorials in this book.
 In fact, for learning how to create Minecraft Plugins and to get the best from this book, I recommend running Minecraft Server on the same computer you play Minecraft on. **This means your computer will act as both a Client and a Server**.
 This is by far the most convenient and cost-effective way to run a server and learn how to create Minecraft Server Plugins.

 @@figure Client_Server_Combined.png A computer which is both Client and Server